vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 which is devoid of Non-mixed Matter.161 And

 16° Of these (1) and (2) may be called Objective Substance; and (5) and (6) Subjective Substance, (3) and (4) linking the two sets.
 (3) may be called Subjective Matter, (1) being called Objective Matter; and (4) may be called Conscious Substance.
 Science has made a distinction between Ponderable matter and Imponder- able matter; but the latter is still Objective.
-Hence (3) Šuddha-Satva, a matter which is of the celestial or heavenly order, is thus best conceivable by the ex- pression Subjective-matter.
+Hence (3) Śuddha-Satva, a matter which is of the celestial or heavenly order, is thus best conceivable by the ex- pression Subjective-matter.

 16 1